 Horizon Middle School is a public middle school in Aurora.
 The principal of Horizon Middle School is Dr. Tony Davis.
-968 children attend Horizon Middle School and are mostly Asian/Pacific Islander, Multiracial, and Asian.
-44% of the 968 students here get reduced lunch prices.
+968 children attend Horizon Middle School and identify mostly as Asian/Pacific Islander, Multiracial, and Asian.
+44% of the 968 students here have subsidized lunches.
 The ratio of students to teachers at Horizon Middle School is 16:1.
 Peace with Christ Christian School is one of the nearest middle schools.

 - Ceramics sculpture